Management · May 23, 2024

 As you create the RFP, determine how you'll organize and evaluate the bid submissions.
 For instance, which factors from your list of vendor criteria will take top priority for shortlisting candidates?
 Some manufacturers may hold a qualifying round in which bidders have to submit their documentation.
 The next round could involve testing, site visits or other evaluations.

-Consider also how you'll monitor the performance of the winning supplier.
-Savvy vendor relationship management involves letting vendors know how you plan to assess the ongoing relationship.
-Establishing strategies like these early on will help you conduct a more effective RFP process that avoids wasting time and money on all sides.
+Establishing strategies like these early on may help you conduct a more effective RFP process that avoids wasting time and money on all sides.
+It can also illustrate how well-established your business management style is, which may help make a stronger impression of stability and trust for your vendors.
 This effort at professionalism can go a long way toward catching the eye of top-quality vendors and other potential business connections.

 Insights